Rethinking Mentoring Workshop Series

 A dedicated online space where participants can share ideas, surface challenges, and connect with others working to improve mentoring.

-Want to customize the program format or focus?
-We’ll work with you to tailor the program to your needs.
+Want to customize the workshops’ format or focus?
+We’ll work with you to tailor the series to your needs.
 Let’s talk.

 How Rethinking Mentoring is Different from Other Faculty Development Offerings

-Unlike traditional mentor training sessions or one-off leadership seminars, this program offers:
+Unlike traditional mentor training sessions or one-off leadership seminars, this workshop series offers:

 A Multi-Level Approach